cjdbarlow/bedside-notebook/anaesthesia/vascular/cross-clamp.md

 * Exact haemodynamic responses vary depending on the level
 	* Supra-coeliac clamping consistently redirects blood flow and has predictable responses
 	Requires a potent vasodilator; e.g. GTN or SNP.
 	* Infra-coeliac clamping is inconsistent, but less dramatic
+	Usually will **not** require vasoactives.

 ##Physiology of Clamping
 Immediate effects: